 Can the Ankle Brachial Index (ABI) test be done at home?

 While the ABI test is typically performed by healthcare professionals in a clinical setting, there are portable devices available for home use.
-However, it’s important to have the results interpreted by a healthcare provider to ensure accuracy and proper diagnosis.
+It’s important to have the results interpreted by a healthcare provider to ensure accuracy and appropriate follow-up.